-- During your usual office hours, log in with your personal meeting ID to have students drop in to meet with you (consider enabling the Waiting Room feature so that students don’t drop in on a meeting in progress).
+- During your usual office hours, use your personal meeting ID or a recurring meeting to have students drop in to meet with you (consider enabling the Waiting Room feature so that students don’t drop in on a meeting in progress).

 Using Zoom for Synchronous Lecture

 Zoom can serve as a platform for live synchronous remote lectures.
 If you want to go this route, here are some suggestions:

 - During your usual class time use your personal meeting ID to have students meet you in a consistent meeting space.

 - Utilize screen sharing to share any material on the screen with students.